markedjs/marked/README.md

 ## Demo

-Checkout the [demo page](https://marked.js.org/demo/) to see marked in action ⛹️
+Check out the [demo page](https://marked.js.org/demo/) to see Marked in action ⛹️

 ## Docs